romaincinq/SmartContractA4/README.md

  -TP2 about the smart contract on the Token

- -TP3 about the smart contract on the Proof of existence.
+ -TP3 about the smart contract on the Proof of existence (using SHA256).

- I'm really sorry but i couldn't realise the smart contract on the TP3 so there is just the caneva and no code associate to it for this one.

  I hope you will enjoy your visit on this repository and i'm thankful for what you allow us to learn about blockchain this year.